Mitchy1993/dndcloud/content/Worlds/z. FOTW/Welcome to the Fate of the Weave.md

 ***Alert DM in advance if player death is not consented to***.
 - Enemies will be logical, and sometimes ruthless
-- Making a backup character in advance can help ease anxiety about death
+- Making a backup character can help ease anxiety about death
-- ***I'm not a monster, you'll be fine... ***
-	- <small>D&D If you are the person in the horror movie that everyone is saying "You idiot don't go in there!!" then yea... your're probably gonna die<big>
+	- <small> If you die I'm sorry in advance...<big>

 **Campaign Setting:**